Miserlou/Zappa/README.md

         "timeout_seconds": 30, // Maximum lifespan for the Lambda function (default 30, max 300.)
         "touch": false, // GET the production URL upon initial deployment (default True) "use_precompiled_packages": false, // If possible, use C-extension packages which have been pre-compiled for AWS Lambda
-        "use_apigateway": true, // Set to false if you don't want to create API Gateway resource.
-Default true "vpc_config": { // Optional VPC configuration for Lambda function "SubnetIds": [ "subnet-12345678" ], // Note: not all availability zones support Lambda!
+        "vpc_config": { // Optional VPC configuration for Lambda function
+            "SubnetIds": [ "subnet-12345678" ], // Note: not all availability zones support Lambda!
             "SecurityGroupIds": [ "sg-12345678" ]